intel/dffml/docs/tutorials/rolling_alice/README.md

 be seen just like Alice, just like all of us.
 There will be no way to tell which entities are human and which are machine.

-They say you don't really know something until you can teach it.
-If we understand how to be human we will be able to teach Alice how to be human.
-Her thought process is a methodology for problem solving which is based off a mental model of how the human mind interacts with the world.
+Alice's thought process is a methodology for problem solving which is based off a mental model of how the human mind interacts with the world.
 Alice the architecture is just the existing best known architecture, what use everyday, all the time.
 Alice is the [Open Architecture](https://github.com/intel/dffml/blob/alice/docs/arch/0009-Open-Architecture.rst),